ezraroi/Human-AI-Collab/output/manuscript_sections.md

 The core components of your synthesis are strongly supported as areas of contemporary, often conflicting, research that require integration:
 ### A. Synthesis of Vygotsky and Embodiment
 Your foundational premise—that the mental architecture must unify symbolic/linguistic processes (Vygotsky's domain) with sensorimotor/non-verbal processes (Embodied domain)—is supported by advanced sociocultural theory.
-- Vygotsky's theory of internalization, which is central to your Channel 2 (Symbolic), is recognized as requiring the structural connection between two different mechanisms: non-verbal ('sensory') thinking and conventional language in the development of new mental structures.
-This aligns directly with your Channel 1 (sensorimotor schemas) and Channel 2 (symbolic tools).
+- Vygotsky’s symbolic mediation is central to your Channel 2 (Symbolic), is recognized as requiring the structural connection between two different mechanisms: non-verbal ('sensory') thinking and conventional language in the development of new mental structures.
+This aligns directly with your Channel 1 (embodied sensorimotor/interoceptive pathway) and Channel 2 (symbolic tools).
 - The broader academic effort aims to reconcile Vygotskian psychology with contemporary cognitive science ("sociocomputationalism").
 - The Dialogue framework itself rejects the Cartesian dualism between body and mind, conceiving of the Dialogical Self as spatially structured and embodied.